-Exxon Mobil pulls staff from Gulf platform ahead of Hurricane Michael
+Exxon Mobil, BP pull staff from Gulf ahead of Hurricane Michael

 Over 45 percent of U.S. refining capacity is located along the Gulf Coast, along with 51 percent of the nation’s natural gas processing plant capacity, the EIA said.

 Production platforms are permanently attached to the sea floor and cannot be moved.
-Rigs, used for exploration, can be towed to drill at different sites.
+Rigs, used for exploration, can be towed out of harm’s way during a storm.

-Reporting by Gary McWilliams
+Reporting by Gary McWilliams; editing by Jonathan Oatis